What is Tension Myositis Syndrome?

 Neuroplasticity and TMS

-Neuroplasticity simply defined is the brains’ ability to change.
-It’s the ability of the brain to form new habits.
-To rewire.
+Neuroplasticity is simply defined as the brain’s ability to change.
+It’s the brain’s ability to form new habits and rewire.

 Pain can be learned, just like we learn to ride a bike.
-Slowly, and with repetition our brains learn new habits by neurons firing together.
+Slowly and with repetition, our brains learn new habits by firing together neurons.
 The more these neurons fire together, the more they are wired together as habits form.
-Sometimes this is a good thing, as in learning how to ride a bike; however, when it comes to chronic pain, this is not such a good thing.
+Sometimes, this is a good thing, as in learning how to ride a bike; however, when it comes to chronic pain, this is not such a good thing.

 Chronic pain can become a habit.
-Other more modern terms for TMS are Neuroplastic Pain, or Mind Body Pain.
+TMS is also known as neuroplastic pain or mind-body pain.
 This happens when the brain changes in a way that reinforces chronic pain, fatigue, and many other conditions.
-The good thing is that the brain continues to change, so we can change the brain, or train it to unlearn these reinforcements, or patterns.
+The good thing is that the brain continues to change, so we can change it or train it to unlearn these reinforcements or patterns.
 We can teach it to unlearn pain.

 How do you Diagnose TMS?

-Normal pain is when you get injured, and TMS is pain when there is no injury, or you had an injury that has healed, but the pain continues.
+Normal pain is when you get injured; TMS pain is when there is no injury, or you have had an injury that has healed, but the pain continues.

 5 Questions To Ask Yourself To Determine if Your Pain is TMS